lilywugouwu429/pollen-alert-germany/README.md

 2. For Gmail, Outlook, and similar services, you may need to use an "app password" instead of your regular password
 3. Check the GitHub Actions logs for specific error messages
 4. Make sure the city name is spelled correctly and data for that city is available on wetteronline.de
+5. Verify that you've enabled the GitHub Actions workflow after forking

 ## License